angryelectron/xbmq-js/README.md

 XBee to MQTT Gateway
 ====================
-`xbmq` is a NodeJs XBee-to-MQTT gateway.
+`xbmq` is a NodeJs XBee-over-MQTT gateway.
 It allows two-way communication with XBee networks through MQTT messages and aims to do as little processing as possible, allowing it to run reliably and on low-power / embedded devices.

 `xbmq` does _not_ enable MQTT messages to be sent through an XBee network.
 Instead, it enables XBee API frames to be sent and received by MQTT clients.

 Quick Start
 ------------
-Install xbmq via `npm install xbmq`.
+Install xbmq via `npm install xbmq` or `npm install -g xbmq`.

 Configure the local XBee: